Pedro-Hdez/TDA-Assisted-Forecasting/README.md

-# Topological-Data-Analysis Assisted Forecasting
+# Topological Data Analysis Assisted Forecasting
-This repository contains the source code as well as documentation of a Topological-Data-Analysis-Based Forecasting Algorithm
+This repository contains the source code as well as documentation of a Topological Data Analysis Assisted Forecasting Algorithm